The French West Highlander is a hybrid breed that brings together the French Bulldog with the West Highland Terrier.

 - Be careful with bathing.

-This breed has a tendency to get into everything, so it can end up getting rather dirty.
-However, you need to be careful with bathing.
+This breed tends to get into everything, so it can end up getting rather dirty.
+However, you need to be careful about bathing.

 Don’t do it more than once a month or you will dry out their rough coat and potentially cause all kinds of problems.